jupyterhub/jupyterhub/docs/source/reference/rest.md

 The named-server capabilities are not fully implemented for JupyterHub as yet.
-While it's possible to start/stop a server via the API, the UI on the JupyterHub control-panel has not been implemented, and so it may not be obvious to those viewing that panel and a named-server may be running for a given user.
+While it's possible to start/stop a server via the API, the UI on the JupyterHub control-panel has not been implemented, and so it may not be obvious to those viewing the panel that a named-server may be running for a given user.

 For named-servers via the API to work, the spawner used to spawn these servers will need to be able to handle the case of multiple servers per user and ensure